WHAT IS ROSACEA?

 Ingredients That May Help

-Powerful natural ingredients known to help rosacea include, Green Tea which is healing and antibacterial, Chamomile which has a calming and destressing effect on the skin and French Rose essential oil, which has a light, natural fragrance and calms redness and reduces stress of the individual.
+Powerful natural ingredients known to help rosacea include, Green Tea which is healing and antibacterial, Chamomile which has a calming and destressing effect on the skin, French Rose Extract, which has a light, natural fragrance and calms redness and reduces stress of the individual, and Liquorice which soothes and reduces redness and irritation.

 Specific Rosacea Products